CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 Considering that $(x_{\text{Sun}}, y_{\text{Sun}}, z_{\text{Sun}}) = (0, 0, 0)$, equation $32$ proves equation $5$.

 ### Calculating the Ephemeris for a Planet
+We've come a long way.
+Let's put it all together.

 1. Choose a time $t$.
 2. Calculate where the planet would be along its orbit at this time using equations $25$, $26$, and $19$.
 3. Transform this to heliocentric ecliptic cartesian coordinates by equation $31$.